greenrazer/white_elephant_party_sim/README.md

 # White Elephant Party Paper

-## Paper
+## Analysis

 Read it [here](paper.md)! :)

 ## Figures

-Feel free to use any figures in the figures folder, just credit me.
+Feel free to use any figures in the figures folder, just make sure to credit me.

 ## Data